-Once you understand how double and triple pane windows work, you’ll see that the energy you save during air conditioning season can be substantial.
+Once you understand how double and triple pane windows work, you’ll see that the energy you save during the air conditioning season can be substantial.
 Many factors go into just how much money you’ll save on electricity, including how many windows are on what sides of your home and the options you choose for your windows.
-But typically, double pane windows are 50 percent more efficient than single pane windows, and triple pane windows are up to 90 percent more efficient than single pane windows.
+But typically, double pane windows are 50 percent more efficient than single-pane windows, and triple-pane windows are up to 90 percent more efficient than single-pane windows.
 Considering that your air conditioner represents between 10 and 25 percent of your energy costs each month, that can translate into substantial savings.

 While you’re shopping for windows, we can help you find the other places in your home where you’re losing money on air conditioning with our Home Performance Services.
 Just give us a call at 602-349-6922 to set up your appointment and we’ll help you seal your home up nice and tight long before the heat of the summer returns.